ResultadosDigitais/hellper/docs/CONFIGURING-GOOGLE.md

   https://oauth2.googleapis.com/token
 ```

-2. Run it in your terminal and copy the response.
+2. Run it in your terminal and copy the entire JSON response.
 3. Past it in your environment variable called: `HELLPER_GOOGLE_DRIVE_TOKEN`.

 #### Example